ice-wm/man/icewm.md

 values.
 It is a list of comma-separated values each of which can be quoted.

-The work spaces are visible on the toolbar.
-One can switch to a different work space by pressing the work space button in the toolbar, but after becoming familiar with the 'keyboard shortcuts' below one will want to use a hotkey to choose a work space.
+The workspaces are visible on the toolbar.
+One can switch to a different workspace by pressing the workspace button in the toolbar, but after becoming familiar with the 'keyboard shortcuts' below one will want to use a hotkey to choose a workspace.
 If the `EdgeSwitch` options is enabled in the `preferences` file (with sub-options `HorizontalEdgeSwitch` and `VerticalEdgeSwitch`) then one can move to the next or previous workspace by moving the mouse to the edge of the